ilan-gold/benchmarking_shapes/README.md

 Similarly, implementing it for parquet should not be an issue.
 Same thing applies - fork the repo, benchmark here.

+- **Investigate making `microjson.Tile{Writer,Reader}` agnostic to the on-disk format**

+For the above two to be successful, it would likely make sense to, beyond just hacking, try to make the `TileWriter` agnostic to the on-disk format.
+This probably means just providing with `serialize` function of some sort, but would be very helpful for hacking.

 - **benchmarking of the format against all implementations in python**

 We won't just be comparing zarr vs parquet, but also the "normal" protobufs/microjson implementations already in the repo